Elaraby218/CCMS/README.md

 ## Project Overview

-The Computer Center Management System (CCMS) makes running our computer center easier.
-It automates the sign-in process and gets rid of manual paperwork.
-With two ways to sign in—using your ID number or student card barcode—the system keeps things organized.
-CCMS helps staff work better and gives students a smoother experience.
-It replaces paper records with digital ones, making everything simpler and more efficient.
+The Computer Center Management System (CCMS) streamlines our computer center operations.
+It automates sign-in, eliminating paperwork and simplifying the process.
+With easy ID number sign-in, CCMS improves staff efficiency and enhances the student experience by using digital records instead of paper.

 ## Key Features